aylinsgl/Python_For_Psychologists_23-24/_sources/overview.md

 # Course overview & procedure

 For a solid number of years now, the majority of experimental work within `Psychology` (and most other disciplines) requires the use of computers.
-No matter if `data acquisition` or `analyses`, computer-aided research is almost impossible to avoid and if done right, can be incredible helpful and even enable new types of `analyses` to obtain insights that are otherwise inaccessible.
+No matter if `data acquisition` or `analyses`, computer-aided research is almost impossible to avoid and if done right, can be incredibly helpful and even enable new types of `analyses` to obtain insights that are otherwise inaccessible.
 Rather surprisingly to most folks, the efficient utilization of `computers` within `research` also includes `programming` or even requires it.
-Besides making `research` faster, more streamlined, efficient, stable, eaier to reproduce and less prone to errors, some parts of the  `research workflow` might actually require certain `programming skills`.
+Besides making `research` faster, more streamlined, efficient, stable, easier to reproduce and less prone to errors, some parts of the  `research workflow` might actually require certain `programming skills`.
 This usually entails the generation of `experiments` and certain `analyses` of subsequently obtained `data`.

 <p align="center"><iframe src="https://giphy.com/embed/sgZdwNkOH43wZOEUJ2" width="240" height="240" frameBorder="0" vspace="0" class="giphy-embed" allowFullScreen style="overflow-y: hidden;"></iframe></p><p align="center"><a href="https://giphy.com/gifs/parksandrec-episode-9-parks-and-recreation-rec-sgZdwNkOH43wZOEUJ2"><small>via GIPHY</small></a></p></p>